flows-network/docs/docs/getting-started/import-source-code.md

 ---
 sidebar_position: 2
 ---

 # Bring your own source code

-Template is a good way to onboard with flows.network.
-However, templates can't cover all kinds of use cases.
-In this case, you can create your own flow function using the wrapped SaaS SDKs and then import and deploy the GitHub Repo that containing your flows code.
+While templates provide a convenient way to get started with flows.network, they may not cover all use cases.
+In such situations, you can create your own flow function using the wrapped SaaS SDKs and import and deploy a GitHub repository containing your custom code.

-In this article, I will walk you through how to create a flow from importing your own source code.
+This article will guide you through the process of creating a flow by importing your own source code.

-## Prerequisite
+## Prerequisites

-1. A GitHub account to sign with the flows.network platform and clone the template code.
+1. A GitHub account to sign up for the flows.network platform and clone the template code.
-2. Sign up with the [flows.network](https://flows.network/) platform.
+2. Sign up for the [flows.network](https://flows.network/) platform.
 It's free.

 ## Prepare your code

-If you don't have one, you can simply fork the [flows.network/github-pr-summary](https://github.com/flows-network/github-pr-summary) repo.
-After forking this source code, you can make some code changes to suit your needs, like write `github_owner` and `github_repp` in the code  directly.
+If you don't already have your own code, you can fork the [flows-network/github-pr-summary](https://github.com/flows-network/github-pr-summary) repository.
+Once you have forked the source code, you can make necessary modifications to suit your requirements.
+For example, you can directly specify the `github_owner` and `github_repo` values in the code.

 ## Import your source code

-Open this [page](https://flows.network/flow/new) on your browser.
+Open the [page](https://flows.network/flow/new) in your browser.

-When the code is ready，Follow the UI to select the repo where your source code exists.
+When your code is ready, follow the user interface (UI) instructions to select the repository where your source code exists.

-> Tips #1: You can search your repo by entering keywords on repo box if you have many GitHub repos.
+> Tip #1: If you have numerous GitHub repositories, you can search for your repository by entering keywords in the repository search box.
-> Tips #2: If you want to customize your repo, click Advanced text to see more settings.
-You can choose the branch and folder and set up some parameters.
+> Tip #2: If you want to customize your repo, click "Advanced" to access more options.
+You can choose the branch, folder, and set up additional parameters.

-Click Build to build the function you choose.
+Click "Build" to build the chosen function.

-## Configure the SaaS integration required by your function
+## Configure the required SaaS integration for your function

-Next, we will need to grant flow.network to access the SaaS you will use in this flow.
+Next, you need to grant flows.network access to the SaaS integration required for this flow.

-The UI will reminder you which SaaS you should configure.
+The UI will direct you to configure the necessary SaaS integration.

-For the [flows.network/github-pr-summary](https://github.com/flows-network/github-pr-summary) repo, we will need to configure OpenAI and GitHub.
+For the [flows-network/github-pr-summary](https://github.com/flows-network/github-pr-summary) repository, you will need to configure OpenAI and GitHub integrations.

-Just click the Connect button to open a new authentication page.
-Once you're done.
-The Go to the Flow button will turn purple.
-Click the button to finish the flow.
+Simply click the "Connect" button to open a new authentication page.
+Once you have completed the authentication process, the "Go to the Flow" button will turn purple.
+Click the button to complete the flow.

-After that, you will be directed to a new page showing the details of the flow you just created.
+Afterward, you will be directed to a new page displaying the details of the flow you just created.

-Once the function is ready and the flow is running, you can go to the repo to trigger this bot by creating a PR.
+Once the function is ready and the flow is running, you can go to the repository and trigger the bot by creating a pull request (PR).